-Trump adviser Navarro declines invitation to testify before House panel on whistleblower’s complaint
+Trump adviser Navarro declines invitation to testify before House panel on vaccine official’s whistleblower complaint

 Eshoo added, “Congress and the American people would benefit from hearing a complete account from witnesses included in Dr. Bright’s complaint to better understand what was needed in the early days of this public health crisis to protect the American people and our nation’s health care workers.”

-Eshoo has spoken publicly in recent weeks about inviting two other Trump administration officials: Health and Human Services Secretary Alex Azar and Robert Kadlec, the head of the office of assistant secretary for preparedness and response.
+Eshoo has spoken publicly in recent weeks about inviting two other Trump administration officials: Health and Human Services Secretary Alex Azar and Robert Kadlec, assistant secretary for preparedness and response.
 Both are mentioned throughout Bright’s whistleblower complaint.

-A spokesperson for HHS declined to comment.
+An HHS spokesperson declined to comment.

-That House hearing comes as the Republican-controlled Senate is also seeking testimony from administration officials.
+The House hearing comes as the Republican-controlled Senate is also seeking testimony from administration officials.

-Anthony S. Fauci, the nation’s top infectious-disease expert and a member of Trump’s task force, testified before the Senate’s Health, Education, Labor and Pensions Committee on Tuesday.
+Anthony S. Fauci, the nation’s top infectious-disease expert and a member of Trump’s coronavirus task force, testified before the Senate’s Health, Education, Labor and Pensions Committee on Tuesday.
 But the White House has blocked Fauci from testifying before a House subcommittee investigating the coronavirus outbreak and response, arguing that it would be “counterproductive” for him to appear as he works on the government’s response to the pandemic.

 Earlier this month, however, Trump offered a different explanation.
-He said he wouldn’t let Fauci testify in the House because they were a “bunch of Trump haters.”
+He said he wouldn’t let Fauci testify before members of the House because they were a “bunch of Trump haters.”

 Fauci testified on Tuesday that reopening the economy should be done methodically and with caution.